-Planet Youth is the local implementation, in Galway, Mayo, and Roscommon, of the Icelandic Prevention Model (IPM).
+Planet Youth is the local adaptation and implementation, in Roscommon, Galway, and Mayo, of the Icelandic Prevention Model (IPM).
 The IPM is an evidence-based primary prevention model, developed by researchers, community workers and policy makers in Iceland.

 The model's whole population approach offers an opportunity to improve health outcomes for young people in many areas of their lives.
 It works by isolating and directly targeting the risk and protective factors that determine their substance use behaviours and enhancing the social environment they are growing up in.
 By developing targeted interventions that seek to reduce the identified risk factors, and strengthen the identified protective factors, the problems associated with adolescent substance use can be reduced or prevented before they arise.
 Other health and life outcomes can be improved using the same preventative approach and utilising the Planet Youth data.